-- 6. Here we need to set "Initialize Device" to "No change leave all existing files" and "Overwrite Files" to "Never replace existing files" so that the current audio on the player will not be overwritten. - 7.
-We'll also set the following: read/write test, verification, checking the file timestamps and contents once the copy completes and "Don't verify when project first attached" since there is no point to compare before the addition of the second Channel folder. - 8.
-Click on "OK" to save the changes and close the project dialog.
+- 6. Here we need to set "Initialize Device" to "No change leave all existing files" (circled in red) so that the current audio on the player will not be overwritten. - 7.
+We'll also set the read/write test, verification, checking the file timestamps and contents once the copy completes.
+We'll also check "Don't verify when project first attached" since there is no point to compare before the addition of the second Channel folder. - 8.
+Click on "OK" to save our changes and close the project dialog.